2021 Executive Council Nominations

 President-Elect (3 year term):

 Preferred Qualifications: Demonstrated leadership in ACCA including serving on the ACCA Executive Council, as an ACCA Committee Chair, or in significant and active state division leadership.
+Minimum of 2 years of ACCA professional Membership.
 The scope of the president elect is twofold: to become prepared in all areas of the Association’s work entrusted to the office of the presidency, and to provide leadership in the areas outlined in the P & P.

-ACCA Nominations & Elections Chair, Janelle Johnson, email@example.com
+ACCA Nominations & Elections Chair, Richard Tyler-Walker, email@example.com

 ACCA OFFICER EXPECTATIONS IF ELECTED: During and throughout the elected term, each elected member of the ACCA Executive Council (EC) is expected to attend, the ACCA Executive Council Leadership Retreat (July), the ACCA Conference (Feb/March), and participate on scheduled EC conference calls, monthly.
 President-level positions are expected to attend the annual ACA Conference (spring) and ACA ILT leadership training (summer).
 Travel to these meetings is required and air travel is the expected norm unless alternative travel is deemed feasible (consult with the ACCA President in advance).
 Registration, travel, and lodging expenses are generally reimbursed** for required EC meetings and conferences (**Under the ACCA travel policy cost saving practices may limit some expenses).
 In addition to volunteering for projects as discussed by the EC, each elected position has assigned duties and it is expected these duties are carried out.
 Duties can be found in the ACCA Policies and Procedure Manual.